Momentum ABA Therapy

 • Social and communication difficulties

-ABA can benefit individuals of all ages, from young children to teenagers and even adults, depending on their specific needs and goals.
+ABA therapy can be effective for individuals of all ages, from young children to adolescents and adults, depending on their needs and goals.

 Where Can ABA Services Take Place?

-ABA therapy is highly flexible and can be provided in various settings to ensure the best learning environment, including:
+ABA therapy is flexible and can be provided in a variety of settings to best support learning and skill development, including:

-• Clinic-Based Therapy – Provides structured sessions with specialized materials and settings.
+• Clinic-based therapy, offering structured sessions with specialized materials

-The setting for therapy depends on the individual's goals, insurance coverage, and family preferences.
+The setting for services depends on individual goals, insurance coverage, and family preferences.

 A Brief History of ABA

-ABA was developed in the 1960s by psychologist Dr. Ivar Lovaas as a structured approach to improving the lives of individuals with autism.
-Over the decades, ABA has evolved into a highly researched and data-driven therapy, recognized as one of the most effective treatments for developmental and behavioral challenges.
-Today, ABA is endorsed by major health organizations, including the American Psychological Association (APA) and the U.S. Surgeon General.
+ABA was developed in the 1960s by psychologist Dr. Ivar Lovaas as a structured approach to supporting individuals with autism.
+Over time, ABA has evolved into a data-driven and extensively researched therapy.
+Today, it is recognized as an effective intervention for developmental and behavioral challenges and is endorsed by major health organizations, including the American Psychological Association and the U.S. Surgeon General.

-Each therapy plan is tailored to the individual’s strengths, challenges, and long-term goals.
+Each treatment plan is individualized and based on the person’s strengths, challenges, and long-term goals.

 Target Behaviors We Address

-ABA therapy is also used to reduce problem behaviors that may interfere with learning and daily life.
-Common behaviors we work on include:
+ABA therapy also helps reduce behaviors that interfere with learning or daily life.
+These may include:

-We always take an individualized approach, working with parents and caregivers to determine which behaviors should be addressed and how best to do so.
+We take an individualized and collaborative approach, working closely with families to determine which behaviors should be addressed and the most appropriate strategies for doing so.

 Powered by